wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-actionable-messages/includes/1-introduction.md

-Actionable Messages in Outlook enables you to extend the functionality of an email message to increase engagement and improve productivity.
+Actionable Messages in Outlook enable you to extend the functionality of email messages to increase engagement and improve productivity.

 ## What are Actionable Messages in Outlook?